danwigrizer/mac-setup/Homebrew/README.md

 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/danwigrizer/.zprofile
 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```
+- You need to amend your PATH, so that the versions of tools that are installed with Homebrew take precedence over others

+Restart terminal

 Then, to be able to use `brew` you need to start a new terminal session.
 After that
 you should make sure everything is working by running: